 - Ph.D. in African American/African Studies or related fields in the arts, humanities, and social sciences.

 - Teaching and/or research expertise related to leadership, character, virtue, and/or ethics.

 - Commitment to interdisciplinary teaching, research, and engagement.

-- Record of excellent teaching and commitment to developing creative pedagogy.
+- Record of excellent undergraduate teaching and mentoring and a commitment to developing creative pedagogy.

 - Commitment to supporting the intellectual and ethical development of undergraduate students.